New Pokemon Snap: Explore The Pokemon World

 Banned Moves

 Different tiers have different banned moves.
-For example, the move Swagger is prohibited throughout the tiers as it has more to do with luck than skill and can take down any Pokemon with the right conditions and a little luck.
+For example, the move Swagger is prohibited throughout the tiers as it has more to do with luck than skill.
+It can take down any Pokemon with the right conditions and a little luck.

 Endless Battle

 A battle that goes on forever may not seem feasible, but it’s possible in Pokemon.
-That’s why moves like Recycle and items like Leppa berries are banned on principle across the board.
+That’s why moves like Recycle and items like Leppa berries are banned on principle.

 Stall tactics like Leech Seed are vital to all formats, but there’s a marked difference between stalling and wasting everyone’s time.
 Any items or moves that can theoretically lead to an endless battle are banned from all formats.